LukeRutley/llm-writting-style/docs/index.md

 # Fine-Tuning Large Language Models for Writing Style: Approach and Results
 [View on GitHub](https://github.com/LukeRutley/llm-writting-style)

+# Fine-Tuning Large Language Models for Writing Style: Approach and Results

 An automated and scalable approach to fine-tuning OpenAI's models for writing style.
 The objectives were to humanize AI-generated text, match an individual or organization’s voice, and pass AI detection tools as human.
 Notable improvements along all these axes were observed after fine-tuning on just 50 paragraphs, but with better results after 500.

 Crucially, this approach does not require any human work to create a training dataset and means that any idivdual or organsiation posessing a corpus of human written documents can quickly obtain a high quality dataset for fine-tuning in their own style.